On October 31, 2006, I published my first blog post here on Everyday Reading.

 6. There are 35,252 published comments on Everyday Reading.
 Blog commenting has dropped significantly with the introduction of Instagram and other social media platforms, but I still read and appreciate every single comment and try my hardest to answer any questions or respond to feedback there!

 7. When I started Everyday Reading, I wrote a blog post and that was it.
 Now, I have an Instagram account where I share both photos and do InstaStories, a Facebook page, a Twitter account (although I’m not very active at all on Twitter), and Pinterest.
 I also have an email course called Raising Readers, which thousands of people have taken since I launched it a little over a year ago.
 Last fall, Bart and I started London Littles, a small business selling children’s rain boots.
-I’ve spoken at more than a dozen conferences, hosted events, interviewed authors, and
+I’ve spoken at more than a dozen conferences, hosted events, interviewed authors, and worked with some of the biggest brands in the world.

 8. No one is more surprised than me to find out I have an entrepreneurial streak.
 When Bart and I got married, he was hugely entrepreneurial and I was zero percent.
 Starting my own business sounded like the least appealing thing in the world and I valued security above basically everything else when it came to careers.
 A decade later, I can’t imagine working for someone else – I love the flexibility, the creativity, and the ability to pivot and experiment.
 When people ask if I think I’ll go back to being a librarian when my children are all in school, the answer is an unequivocal “no.” (I wrote more about how being a librarian is no longer my dream job in this post a few years ago).